Karen Braitmayer, FAIA

 In 2004 the American Institute of Architects elevated me to the College of Fellows for my contributions to the profession.

 In September of 2010, President Barack Obama appointed me to the U. S. Access Board, an independent Federal agency that provides leadership in accessible design under the ADA and other laws.
-It is a four-year term and I am currently serving as Vice Chair.
+I have served as Vice-Chair and Chair and am currently serving my second four-year term.